ani14kay/virtual-stocks-and-crypto-trading/README.md

 ## About the project :
 ```
 This project is part of our semester assessment process.
-This course will cover all of the essential concepts of object-oriented programming.
+This will cover all of the essential concepts of object-oriented programming.

 We'll be using Java to cover all the fundamental OOP concepts and algorithms.
 ```